Goat Fencing 101, Everything You Need To Know

 You know the saying, the grass is always greener on the other side of the fence?
 I think that phrase was first said by a farmer with goats.

-If you want to know how to keep goats in an electric fence, keep it trimmed and free of long grass.
-This task should be on your monthly to-do list no matter which fence you use.
+If you use an electric fence, you will need to keep it trimmed and free of long grass.
+Grass and weeds can interrupt the electricity.
+Trimming grass should be on your monthly to-do list.

 Keeping weeds and grass trimmed from the electric areas will always ensure an effective fence.
 We have found that weed-whacking the grass down to the ground buys us more time, so we are not trimming things so often.